getsentry/sentry-javascript/packages/node-integration-tests/README.md

 `utils/` contains helpers and Sentry-specific assertions that can be used in (`test.ts`).

-`runServer` utility function returns an object containing `url`, [`http.Server`](https://nodejs.org/dist/latest-v16.x/docs/api/http.html#class-httpserver) and [`nock.Scope`](https://github.com/nock/nock#usage) instances for the created server.
+`runServer` utility function returns an object containing `url` and [`http.Server`](https://nodejs.org/dist/latest-v16.x/docs/api/http.html#class-httpserver)  instance for the created server.
 The `url` property is the base URL for the server.
-The `http.Server` instance is used to finish the server eventually, and the `nock.Scope` instance is used to bind / unbind interceptors for the test case.
+The `http.Server` instance is used to finish the server eventually.

-The responsibility of ending the server and interceptor is delegated to the test case.
-Data collection helpers such as `getEnvelopeRequest` and `getAPIResponse` expect those instances to be available and finish them before their resolution.
-Test that do not use those helpers will need to end the server and interceptors manually.
+The responsibility of ending the server is delegated to the test case.
+Data collection helpers such as `getEnvelopeRequest` and `getAPIResponse` expect the server instance to be available and finish it before their resolution.
+Test that do not use those helpers will need to end the server manually.

+Nock interceptors are internally used to capture envelope requests by `getEnvelopeRequest` and `getMultipleEnvelopeRequest` helpers.
+After capturing required requests, the interceptors are removed.
+Nock can manually be used inside the test cases to intercept requests, but should be removed before the test ends, not to cause flakiness.

 ## Running Tests Locally

 Tests can be run locally with: